za/tango_with_django_book/17/chapters/ajax.rst

 	<script src="{% static "/js/rango-ajax.js" %}"></script>

-Here we assume you have downloaded a version of the jquert library, but you can also just directly refer to it:
+Here we assume you have downloaded a version of the jquerylibrary, but you can also just directly refer to it:

 .. code-block:: html

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>

 Now that the pre-reqs for using Jquery are in place we can use it to pimp the rango application.